More About Me

 I always thought I’d pursue a career in process reengineering because my brain is wired that way.

-Though I never did, many of the jobs I did have involved creating or enhancing processes so employees – myself included! – could spend more time doing what they were hired to do instead of constantly doing administrative work that was often frustrating and unnecessary.
+Though I never did, many of the jobs I did have involved creating or enhancing processes so employees – myself included! – could spend more time doing what they were hired to do instead of cumbersome administrative work that was often frustrating and unnecessary.

 Rates & Services